1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 (Medvedev and Lerner, p.
 29) Instance of Lyndon saying there work derives from someone who isn’t a genetisict and one who still supported the gene theory

-“Nevertheless, the thesis that each individual gene mutates
-only once in tens of thousands of years was used by the oppo¬
-nents of genetics as a bugbear”
-(Medvedev and Lerner, p.
-31)

 “in¬
 compatible with the dialectical materialism that asserts that
 everything in nature changes and develops”